 - Don't overbeat the pumpkin mixture, or even beat it at all.
 You need to stir or whisk it more than beat it.
 There's no need to incorporate air, which will result in the filling puffing up too much when it's baked.
 It does rise a bit during baking, and that's normal, but we want it to stay creamy, similar to a cheesecake.

-Mix the brown sugar with the pumpkin puree in a large bowl.
+The puree is mixed with brown sugar.
 No need to use an electric mixer, though you can.
 Use it at the lowest speed.

 Add the eggs, one at a time, integrating them well without beating.
 This is important for a creamy consistency.

-Cream and sour cream are added and whisked into the pumpkin batter until completely smooth and creamy.
+The cream and sour cream are added and whisked until completely smooth and creamy.
+There should be no white streaks.

 Baking